lukiwieser/baysed-chess/readme.md

     * `RandomStockfish`: Plays the rollout randomly.
 Evaluates the terminal state with stockfish.
     * `PESTO`:  Plays the rollout according to PESTOs board evaluation.
 Evaluates the terminal state with PESTOs board evaluation.
 * `--s2`:
-  * Strategy for Engine 2 for the rollout
+  * Strategy for Engine 2 for the rollout.
-  * Possible Values: The same ones as Strategy 1
+  * Possible Values: The same ones as Strategy 1.
 * `-n`:
-  * Number of games to play
+  * Number of games to play.
 * `--proc`:
-  * Number of processor cores to use
+  * Number of processor cores to use.
 * `--time`:
-  * Amount of second each engine has foreach turn
+  * Amount of second each engine has foreach turn.
 * `--nodes`:
-  * Number of nodes each engine can compute each turn
+  * Number of nodes each engine can compute each turn.
 * `--stockfish_elo`:
-  * Elo for stockfish engine
+  * Elo for stockfish engine.
-  * Default is 1500
+  * Default is 1500.
 * `--stockfish_path`:
-  * Path for the stockfish engine executable
+  * Path for the stockfish engine executable.
-  * Default is `/stockfish`
+  * Default is `/stockfish`.
 * `--lc0_path`:
-   * Path for the lc0 engine executable
+   * Path for the lc0 engine executable.
-   * Default is `/lc0`
+   * Default is `/lc0`.
 * `-h`:
   * Show the help message.